 It may be embarrassing to ask your friends if they’re aware of job openings, but if you don’t you’ll be missing out on an important source of information.

 Check back with friends and acquaintances every few weeks so they’ll immediately think of you when they hear of a job opening.
 Here’s more on that subject: “9 Simple Tips for Painless and Successful Networking.”

 Failing to take a job interview seriously

-Speaking of interviews, consider some of the curveballs you could be pitched: “20 Bizarre Job Interview Questions and How to Answer Them.”
+Speaking of interviews, consider some of the curveballs you might get: “20 Bizarre Job Interview Questions, and How to Answer Them.”

 Not following up

 Make sure employers know that you’re eager to join their team.
-Credentials are important, but to really stand out you need to display a can-do, ready-to-work attitude.
+Stand out by displaying a can-do, ready-to-work attitude.

 Trashing your previous employers

 Criticizing past companies you’ve worked for, even if the criticism is deserved, can give the impression that you’re disloyal.
 Your interviewer may decide that since you don’t like past jobs, you won’t like the new position you’re seeking.

 Employers are looking for people who are eager to fit into new surroundings.
 They don’t want to hire workers who will leave the company unhappy and tell unpleasant stories about their job.